huuanhhuynguyen/kalman_filters/README.md

 This project is a self-learning experience, inspired by the [chapter of sensor fusion](https://www.udacity.com/course/self-driving-car-engineer-nanodegree--nd013) of the Self-Driving Car Engineer Nanodegree from Udacity.
-I didn't register for the course, but thanks Udacity for giving me this learning experience! :kissing_heart:
+I didn't register for the course, but through reading articles and source code of Udacity participants, I could understand the theory and implement the filters on my own.
+Thanks Udacity for this learning experience! :kissing_heart:

 ## Project Setting
 Radar and Lidar measurements as well as ground-truth data are stored as text files